koheimiya/checkpoint/README.md

 Internally, it depends on `DiskCache`, `cloudpickle` `networkx` and `concurrent.futures`.

 ## Why `taskproc`?
-I needed a pipeline-handling library that is thin and flexible as much as possible.
+I need a pipeline-handling library that is thin and flexible as much as possible.
 * `Luigi` is not flexible enough: The definition of the dependencies and the definition of the task computation is tightly coupled at `luigi.Task`s, which is super cumbersome if one tries to edit the pipeline structure without changing the computation of each task.
 * `Airflow` is too big and clumsy: It requires a message broker backend separately installed and run in background.
 It is also incompatible with non-pip package manager (such as Poetry).